cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 <br> Name of the pipeline, as declared in the dvpd.
 Could/should be used to identify the loading process artifact(s)

 **dvpd_filemame**
 <br>Name of the compiled DVPD file.
-Just for auditibilty
+Just for auditability

 **tables[]**
-<br>List of all data vault tables, loadid by this pipeline.
+<br>List of all data vault tables, loaded by this pipeline.
 <br>→ see "tables[]"

 **data_extraction**